 How to quarter a deer

 It is illegal to import a whole deer, elk or moose carcass into Minnesota, but you are allowed to transport whole quarters of deer if the head or spinal column is not attached.
-This video shows how you can properly prepare and quarter a carcass for legal importation to the state or legally remove meat from a deer harvested in deer permit area 603 before a not-postive test result is received.
+This video shows how you can properly prepare and quarter a carcass for legal importation to the state or legally remove meat from a deer harvested in a CWD management or control zone before a not-positive test result is received.

 Anyone who hunts cervids outside Minnesota should review more information about deer carcass import and movement restrictions.